-- All students are provided with a school email account and students may only use approved email accounts on the school system - Students should tell a member of staff if they receive any offensive, threatening or unsuitable emails either from within the school or from an external account.
+- All students are provided with a school email account and students may only use approved email accounts on the school system - In school, students should only use school-approved email accounts - Students should tell a member of staff if they receive any offensive, threatening or unsuitable emails either from within the school or from an external account.
 They should not attempt to deal with this themselves. - Students must be careful not to reveal any personal information over email or arrange to meet up with anyone who they have met online without specific permission from an adult in charge.